mailsac/dracula/README.md

 - every key is in a namespace
 - support write-heavy operations
 - support tens of thousands of simultaneous reads and writes on low-end hardware
+- AWS graviton / ARM support
+- easy deploy

 We were able to achieve a service that uses about 1.2MB of RAM on startup.

 ## Usage

-Pre-build binaries are available in the Releases tab, or build it (Golang required):
+Pre-build binaries of deaxila-server and dracula-cli are available in the Releases tab.

+Or build it (Golang required):

 ```
 make build-server